k-madsenDK/QtOpencv/README.md

   python3 yolo_detect_madsen.py --model=best.pt --source=test.mp4 >> test.txt
   ```
 - Make sure the text file has the same name as the MP4 file, just with a different extension.
+- CompareWidge is designet to compare the textoutput from to diferent hef builds
+- python3 basic_pipelines/madsen.py --hef-path resources/build1.hef --input example.mp4 >> build1.txt
+- python3 basic_pipelines/madsen.py --hef-path resources/build2.hef --input example.mp4 >> build2.txt
+- use comparewidget to see the difference on the hef model builds on the same video

 ## Tips

 - Start the QtOpencv program in the folder where you want your saved pictures.